Diagonal Put Spread for Income

 Profit target per cycle: Collect 30–50% of the short put's premium before rolling

-Time stop: If the stock rallies 8%+ above the long put strike, reconsider the bearish thesis
+Time stop: If the stock rallies 8%+ above the long put strike, reconsider the bearish thesis---

 Comparison: Diagonal Put vs Cash-Secured Put